Can oats be gluten free?

 Most oats are grown, harvested and/or stored in a way that means they can be contaminated with wheat.

-Only oats that are carefully corn, harvested and stored in a way that minimises any wheat contact can be thought of as " wheat free" oats.
+Only oats that are carefully planted, harvested and stored in a way that minimises any wheat contact can be thought of as " wheat free" oats.

-Some times, in America these are called " gluten free' oats, but that is a misnomer.
-They should be labelled " wheat free " oats.
+Some times, in America these are called " gluten free' oats, but that is a misnomer as you have already read about above.
+They should be labelled " wheat free " oats rather than 'gluten free" oats.

-'Wheat free' or 'Gluten free' oats are oats that are not rotated with wheat when grown, monitored so wheat plants are not blown in from other farms, harvested with machines that are not used for wheat, and stored separately to wheat so there is an extremely low or no risk of wheat contamination.
+'Wheat free' oats are oats that are not rotated with wheat when grown, monitored so wheat plants are not blown in from other farms, harvested with machines that are not used for wheat, and stored separately to wheat so there is an extremely low or no risk of wheat contamination.
+If you have Coeliac Disease and have made a plan to test out how you go with oats in your diet, is is important to choose non wheat contaminated oats.

 American wheat free or 'gluten free' oats